Kh-25: Iraqi invasion of Kuwait

 During the Iraqi invasion of Kuwait, on August 2, 1990 an Iraqi Air Force Sukhoi Su-22 from the No.109 Squadron (based at as-Shoibiyah AB) fired a single Kh-25MP anti-radar variant against a Kuwaiti MIM-23B I-HAWK SAM site at Bubiyan Island that had earlier downed another Su-22 from the same unit and a MiG-23BN from the 49th Squadron.
 This forced a radar shutdown on the HAWK.
-The HAWK battery (which was operated by some American contractors) was later captured by Iraqi special forces and found out to be in automatic mode of operation, after the contractors fled.
+The HAWK battery (which was operated by some American contractors) was later captured by Iraqi special forces and found to be in automatic mode of operation, after the contractors fled.

 Chechen Wars

 Russian Air Force Su-25s employed the Kh-25 in its two Chechen campaigns for attacks on fixed positions, such as mortars and bunkers.
 However, their usage wasn't extensive in relation to those of unguided bombs and rockets.
 The use of precision-guided munitions allowed air support in areas too dangerous for attack helicopters.
-Their use was not widespread in the First War as was in the Second, mainly due to differences in weather conditions and, probably, the need to keep a strategic reserve of stockpiles shortly after the fall of the USSR.
+Their use was not as widespread in the First War as it was in the Second, mainly due to differences in weather conditions and, probably, the need to keep a strategic reserve of stockpiles shortly after the fall of the USSR.